Uncharted Waters: Selling a New Product Robustly: Introduction

 In this paper, I examine the following questions: How do robustness concerns shape the seller's optimal pricing and information provision strategies?
 Would the buyer be better off if learning about her alternatives became easier?
 Finally, what insights do the answers to these questions offer regarding the sale of different types of new products?

-To address these questions, I study a model where a seller faces a buyer whose match value with the product is either high or low.
-Although the match value is unknown to both parties, the prior probability of it being high is common knowledge.
-Along with a posted price, the seller chooses how much information to provide about the match value.
-The buyer has access to an outside option representing her best alternative to the seller's new product, the distribution of which is known to her.
-Observing the price and the information, the buyer updates her beliefs about the match value.
-She then decides whether to incur a cost to discover the value of the outside option---a process I term ``search''---or to buy the seller's product directly.
+To address these questions, I study a model in which a seller faces a buyer whose match value with the product is either high or low.
+Although neither party knows the match value, the prior probability of a high match value is common knowledge.
+The seller posts a price and chooses how much information to provide about the match value.
+The buyer also has access to an outside option representing her best alternative to the seller's new product.
+She understands the distribution of this alternative, although its realized value is initially unknown.
+After observing the price and receiving the information, the buyer updates her beliefs about the match value.
+She then decides whether to incur a cost to discover the value of the outside option --- a process I term ``search'' --- or to buy the seller's product directly.
+If she searches, she may still return and buy from the seller if the outside option proves less attractive than the seller's offer.

-The seller is partially informed about the buyer's outside option distribution, knowing only its mean and bounds.
-Moreover, she faces difficulty forming beliefs over all possible distributions.
-To address this uncertainty, the seller adopts a selling strategy that guarantees ``robustness,'' ensuring a reasonable level of expected profits despite the uncertainty.
-Specifically, she evaluates each strategy based on its worst-case profits across all outside option distributions consistent with her information.

-Two observations help clarify the seller's robustly optimal strategy.
-First, since the buyer searches only when her belief about the match value falls below a certain threshold, the seller can deter search and increase the likelihood of purchase by pooling beliefs just above this threshold through information provision.
-I refer to an information provision policy with this feature as a \emph{deterrence policy}.
-However, a deterrence policy is not always robust: it is effective only when the price is below a threshold proportional to the search cost, which may limit surplus extraction.
-This reveals a trade-off between search deterrence and surplus extraction.
-Second, an information policy that continuously and evenly disperses beliefs provides effective hedging against uncertainty.
-For any fixed price, it keeps the purchase probability constant across all outside option distributions with the same mean, thereby ensuring robustness.